 Reorganizations are slowly becoming commonplace in the life of the company (groups), be they transformations of a smaller or larger volume.
 If these also affect the legal personality of the company, including separation, spin-off, merger, and amalgamation, we must also deal separately with the licensed assets within the assets of the company.
 In the event of a change of ownership (such as a company acquisition), we must proceed with similar caution, whether it is a group of companies, either in the previous or in the new group.

-In the next part of the article series, we will deal with the management of subscriptions and maintenance contracts, and we will examine the risks inherent in company restructuring and possible ways to reduce the risk.
+In the previous parts of our series of articles, we examined the possible restructuring forms and the definition of the licensee, as well as the operational part of the process and the topic of managing licenses and related documentation.
+In conclusion, we deal with the management of subscriptions and maintenance contracts, and we examine the risks inherent in company restructuring and possible ways to reduce the risk.

 Software maintenance and subscriptions: what should we pay attention to?